Weitzman ECHO Series for Ohio: Diabetes Across the Lifespan

 How do I sign up?
 Register now by clicking on the "Register" tab at the top right of this page.
-To register, you must be from Ohio (or an Appalachian region in a bordering state) and use the code diabetesoh.
+To register, you must be from Ohio (or an Appalachian region in a bordering state).
 After you complete the registration form, we will follow up with onboarding materials so you can join the program.
-If you have any questions regarding registration or the ECHO program, please contact Claire Newby, Education Specialist, at email@example.com.
+If you have any questions regarding registration or the ECHO program, please contact Claire Newby, Education Specialist, at firstname.lastname@example.org.

 What is Project ECHO®?
 Project ECHO® was developed by Sanjeev Arora, MD, at the University of New Mexico Health Sciences Center and is a collaborative model of medical education and care management that helps improve clinicians' knowledge and skills to improve patient care.
 ECHOs are designed to be a longer term continuing education programs to create a virtual community for providers and care team members to connect and learn from leading experts and receive guidance from peers and experts.
 This ECHO learning community provides mentorship and peer support which make this model unique and provide long-lasting impact beyond typical e-learning styles.
 Weitzman ECHO clinics are specifically designed to meet the needs of safety net primary care providers and their communities like providers practicing in federally qualified health centers (FQHCs).